flobb/FlobFoundationBundle/README.md

 ### Slider (form field type)

-You can know use the slider in your forms.
+You can now use the slider in your forms.

-The slider extend the [number field type](http://symfony.com/doc/current/reference/forms/types/number.html), so it have the same options.
+The slider extend the [number field type](http://symfony.com/doc/current/reference/forms/types/number.html), so it has the same options.
 The additional options are :
 * start :
 type: integer / default: 0